Updated June 10, 2021

 I ran the office in my then husband’s business and he needed me back at work.
 Wearing my son was done out of necessity, I needed my hands free to answer calls, book appointments and handle billing and payments.

 I quickly realized the benefits of babywearing.
-Not only could I get other things done, but he wasn’t crying as much during the day and he was sleeping much better than he had been.
+I could get other things done, he wasn’t crying as much during the day and he was sleeping better at night too.